autosimtrans/autosimtrans.github.io/shared.md

 ### Submission Guidance

-##### A. System Submission

-You have two ways to submit your system:

-1. **For AISTUDIO Project owner**: You can use the calculation resources for free (one V100 card for each participant) if your system ONLY RELIES ON PADDLEPADDLE as the deep-learning framework.
-The free resources are provided by AISTUDIO.
-In this case, you can submit your system by specifying your projectID on AISTUDIO.
-Note that using other deep-learning platforms (as Tensorflow or Pytorch) is forbidden by AISTUDIO.
-2. **For Other submitters**, you are required to submit your docker system, along with your own implementation of specific APIs for input and translation output.
-We will evaluate all the submissions on our environment.
-Please refer to the [tutorial page](https://autosimtrans.github.io/tutorial) if you need help to convert your model to docker image, or train in docker container.

-There are some requirements for your uploaded system:

-1. script <b>run.sh</b>: the interface to execute your translate program.
-For text-to-text tasks, use
-<span hidden>`sh run.sh < streaming_asr.txt > output_asr/source_translation.txt` or  </span>
-`sh run.sh < streaming_transcription.txt > output_transcript/source_translation.txt`;
-For audio-to-text task, use
-`sh run.sh < audioid.wav > output_audio/source_translation.txt`
-2. directory <b>output_xxx</b>: your environment should have a directory named `output_transcript` or `output_audio`, depends on the task you involved in.
-You can also prepare multiple output directories of them, if you participate in multiple challenge tasks.
-3. file <b>output_xxx/dev_translation.txt</b>: we suggest you to put the source-translation result file of the development set under the corresponding task output directory, with the file name as `output_xxx/dev_translation.txt`.
-This is very helpful for us to eliminate the execution problems of your system.

-Unless coming across system execution error, each participant has only one chance to submit on each task.

-##### B. Paper Submission
+You need to submit the output results on the test set named res_zh_en_T.zip (Task 1, T for transcript), res_zh_en_A.zip(Task 2, A for audio), or res_en_es_T.zip (Task 3) according to the task you participate in.
+Each res_*.zip contains x file folders named res_*/ (for example, res_w1, res_w3, res_MU, etc.).
+We’ll plot one point on the BLEU-AL diagram according to the evaluation result of each folder.
+Each folder contains N files (N is the number of audio / transcript input files in the test set), and each file is named \$id.trans.txt, where id is the input filename.
+For example, for the Chinese-to-English translation task, each folder in res_zh_en_*.zip should contain 20 files named 1.trans.txt, 2.trans.txt, etc. The file format follows Table 2.
+For English-to-Spanish translation task, each folder in res_en_es_T.zip should contain only one file, named res.trans.txt.

-Scientific and system description papers will be submitted through [**this Link**](https://www.softconf.com/naacl2021/AutoSimTrans2021) by Monday, March 15, 2021, 11:59pm [UTC-12h].
-Paper should be formatted according to the [NACCL 2021 format guidelines](https://2021.naacl.org/calls/papers/) and be of 4 to 8 pages of content plus additional pages of references.
+Scientific and system description papers will be submitted through [**this Link**](https://www.softconf.com/naacl2021/AutoSimTrans2021) by Saturday, May 14, 2022, 11:59pm [UTC-12h].
+Paper should be formatted according to the [NACCL 2022 format guidelines](https://2022.naacl.org/calls/papers/) and be of 4 to 8 pages of content plus additional pages of references.
 Accepted papers will be published on-line in the NACCL 2021 proceedings and will be presented at the conference either orally or as a poster.

 ### Announcements